 First Communion

-First Communion Instruction for 5th Grade youth was held on Wednesdays, 7:00-8:00 pm from January 8-February 26, 2025 using This Is the Feast: Preparing for the Lord’s Supper (CPH).
+First Communion instruction for 5th grade youth (and others interested) was held Wednesdays, 7:00-8:00 pm from January 7-February 11, 2026 in Room 251, Family Life Center.
+We use This Is the Feast: Preparing for the Lord’s Supper (CPH).
+Students are asked to watch the movie, Prince of Egypt before the first class.
+Led by RLC Called Teacher Tyler Timm.

 CONFIRMATION